clojure-grimoire/grimoire/resources/1.5.0/clojure.java.io/as-relative-path/docstring.md

-Take an as-file-able thing and return a string if it isa relative path, else IllegalArgumentException.
+Take an as-file-able thing and return a string if it is a relative path, else IllegalArgumentException.